-Sociology is the study of how people create, organise and sustain their societies.
+Sociology focuses on the study of social life and how our environment shapes our futures.
+Looking at how society is organised and how humans experience their lives, helps students to be able to question why our world is as it is.
 It explores how human action, both shapes and is shaped by, surrounding economic, social and cultural structures and processes.
-Having a diverse subject matter - from class to health, education, technology, crime, social welfare, death, science and sexuality.
-Sociology reveals new perspectives of social interaction and the world we live in.
+Having a diverse subject matter, Sociology reveals new perspectives of social interaction and the world we live in.
 You will learn about critical tools and explore possibilities for creating a better world.